mosip/documentation/docs/use-cases/sign-up-service.md

 ## How It Works?

-* Sign up service shares the user selected Handle, Password and other details as an Identity object to the ID Repository.
+* Sign Up service shares the user selected Handle, Password and other details as an Identity object to the ID Repository.
 * In ID Repository, using ID schema validates Identity object and identifies valid selected Handles.
 * ID repository shares selected Handles with ID Authentication to create credential for each.
 * IDA service verifies, if the hash of the Handles is unique before creating corresponding credentials.

-## Sign up user flow
+## Sign Up user flow

 <figure><img src="../.gitbook/assets/Sign-on-service.png" alt=""><figcaption></figcaption></figure>